Lead Without Depletion

 Almost every leader knows what depletion feels like.

 Leaders in medicine are expected to be there for everyone else while running on very little themselves.
-They lie awake at night, thinking about the conversation you didn’t have time to finish.

 It’s possible to lead in a way that steadies and sustains you.

-It's possible to lead with a lens to wellness, your own and that of those you lead.
+It’s possible to lead with a lens to wellness—your own and that of those you lead.

 When we lead from the heart, rather than the checklist or the calendar, we begin to reclaim the energy we’ve been losing to spinning, ruminating, and trying to control what can’t be controlled.